 - 2 tbsp kefir or buttermilk

-- Take 1 oz of the blue cheese, and all the rest of the ingredients and blend till smooth in a blender.
+Take 1 oz of the blue cheese and the ingredients through to the kosher salt and pepper, and blend till smooth in a blender.
 Use the back of a spoon to crush down any bits of cheese that didn't get blended.
 Taste and re-season if necessary, to your liking.

 Trim, separate, rinse and dry the lettuce leaves.

 Place on a platter.
 Spread a bit of the vinaigrette over the lettuce leaves.

 Slice the peach into thinnish slices.
 Place the peach slices all over the lettuce.
 Do the same with the grapes and walnuts.

 Take the remaining 2 oz of blue cheese and crumble over the fruit.
 Finally drizzle the salad with the remaining vinaigrette.
 Serve.

 I say this serves two as a main meal.

 It would easily serve 4-6 as a side salad.